ssubrahmaniyan/caches_mmu/doc/mkl1icache.md

 4. `ways`: This is a numeric parameter which defines the number of blocks per set.
 5. `paddr`: This is numeric parameter indicating the size of address of the system bus.
 This helps identify the number of tagbits that will be required.
 6. `fbsize`: This is a numeric parameter defining the number of entries in the fill-buffer. `fbsize` should always be > 0.
+7. `esize`: This is a numeric parameter indicating the size of the `epoch` field in the request and the response from/to the core respectively.

 ### Module Parameters: